istaari/Leetcode/Thoughts.md

 ## Recursion

+- `Recursive Calls Represent Unfinished Work`, When a recursive function calls itself, it doesn’t immediately solve the current problem but instead defers it to be solved later by breaking it down into smaller subproblems

 - Think of the `bases cases and smallest input`

 - Use `Nested Recursion`, Solution to one recursive call depends on the solution of another recursive call, or nested structure

 ## Tree